 I recently had a wonderful vacation in the Black Hills of South Dakota with family and friends.
 The week included a great deal of nature, time and space, and mostly a complete lack of wifi and cellphone access.
 This seemed like the perfect time to read a book that I’ve had for nearly 10 years; Where I Lived, and What I Live For by Henry David Thoreau.
+I was also in the midst of my coaching certification process.
 Thoreau shares his reflections and insights from 18 months living simply in the woods in a home he build himself.
 He comments on materialism, capitalism, work, and the meaning of life.
 I’ve often remembered, loved, and relished Thoreau’s often quoted line:

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.